taittse140283/SE1426-CSD201/LAB1/README.md

 - sortAndWriteToFile: sort the hashtable base on the frequency, display the hastable after sorted on the screen and write the sorted hashtable to the file.

 ***
-*- But i think my program still not working very well.
+*- But i think my program still not working very well.*
-- Lastly, i hope that my program can run exactly :v*
+*- Lastly, i hope that my program can run exactly :v*